-Cash provided by operating activities decreased by \$9.7 million in the first quarter compared to the same period of 2016.
+Cash provided by operating activities decreased by \$11.1 million and by \$20.9 million in the second quarter and the first six months of 2017, respectively compared to the same periods of 2016.
 This decrease was primarily due to higher working capital requirements driven by additional stocking of component inventory to better manage the supply chain in 2017 compared to 2016.